O-T-O-Z/Innovators-Dilemma-MAS/README.md

 ```cmd
 python3 server.py
 ```
+Note: please reset after changing the sliders for the changes to take effect.

 ## Run multiple experiments at once
 To run multiple experiments at once, please run `batch_run.py` and add the optional arguments: